Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_03_AzureFirewall.md

 In this task you will create an application rule that allows outbound access to `www.bing.com`.

-1. In the Azure portal, navigate back to the **Test-FW01** firewall.
+1. In the Azure portal, navigate back to the overview panel of **Test-FW01** firewall .

 1. On the **Test-FW01** blade, in the **Settings** section, click **Rules (classic)**.